qiskit-community/prototype-entanglement-forging/docs/2-reference_guide/reference_guide.md

     ```
     pip install .
     ```
-4. (Optional) Install in editable mode and with developer dependencies for contributing:
+4. (Optional) Install the repo in editable mode and with developer dependencies for contributing:
     ```
     pip install -e .[dev]
     ```